Freakwill/stochastic-methods/lectures/Score Matching.md

 *References*

 1. Aapo Hyvarinen.
 Estimation of Non-Normalized Statistical Models by Score Matching.
 2. Pascal Vincent.
 A Connection Between Score Matching and Denoising Autoencoders, 2010.
+3. Siwei Lyu.
+Interpretation and Generalization of Score Matching, 2009.